-Time-charters and bareboat charters of the Company's vessels to third parties are accounted for as operating leases.
+Time-charters and bareboat charters of the Company's vessels to third parties (except as noted below) are accounted for as operating leases.
 Certain of these charters provide the Company with the option to acquire the vessel or the option to extend the charter.
-As at December 31, 2009, minimum scheduled future revenues to be received by the Company on time-charters and bareboat charters then in place were approximately \$7.1 billion, comprised of \$883.8 million (2010), \$745.3 million (2011), \$650.8 million (2012), \$594.4 million (2013), \$575.2 million (2014) and \$3.7 billion (thereafter).
-The carrying amount of the vessels employed on operating leases at December 31, 2009, was \$4.1 billion (2008 - \$3.1 billion).
-The cost and accumulated depreciation of the vessels on time charter as at December 31, 2009 and 2008 were \$5.3 billion, \$1.2 billion, and \$3.7 billion, \$0.6 billion, respectively.
+As at December 31, 2010, minimum scheduled future revenues to be received by the Company on time-charters and bareboat charters then in place were approximately \$7.4 billion, comprised of \$1.2 billion (2011), \$0.9 billion (2012), \$0.7 billion (2013), \$0.6 billion (2014), \$0.6 billion (2015) and \$3.4 billion (thereafter).
+The carrying amount of the vessels employed on operating leases at December 31, 2010, was \$5.5 billion (2009 - \$5.3 billion).
+The cost and accumulated depreciation of the vessels on time charter as at December 31, 2010 and 2009 were \$7.4 billion, \$1.9 billion, and \$6.8 billion, \$1.5 billion, respectively.

 The minimum scheduled future revenues should not be construed to reflect total charter hire revenues for any of the years.
-In addition, minimum scheduled future revenues have been reduced by estimated off-hire time for period maintenance.
+In addition, minimum scheduled future revenues have been reduced by estimated offhire time for period maintenance.
 The amounts may vary given unscheduled future events such as vessel maintenance.